-■ Individuals who have fair-skin, lots of freckles and light-hair.

-Anyone who has a first-degree relative who has had melanoma.
-That means a mother, father or sibling.

-Anyone who has already had melanoma.

-People with multiple moles (more than 50).
-This can be hereditary, and is often linked to specific syndromes or conditions.

-People who have a history of blistering sunburns during childhood or adolescence or history of chronic sun exposure.

-• People who have a compromised immune system.
+- Individuals who have fair skin, lots of freckles, and light hair. - Anyone who has a first-degree relative who has had melanoma.
+A first-degree relative means a mother, father, or sibling. - Anyone who has already had melanoma. - People with multiple moles (more than 50).
+This can be hereditary, and is often linked to specific syndromes or conditions. - People who have a history of blistering sunburns during childhood or adolescence or a history of chronic sun exposure. - People who have a compromised immune system.